Maximin Headway Control of Automated Vehicles for System Optimal Dynamic Traffic Assignment in General Networks: Optimal headway control

-The proof of feasibility for the discretized form is similar that for the continuous form, and hence the detailed proof is omitted.
-The proposed problem is a nonlinear integer programming due to Equation \ref{eq:free_dis} to \ref{eq:cong_dis} and Equation \ref{eq:shockwave_dis1} to \ref{eq:shockwave_dis2}.
-However, if we set the headway variable $\textbf{h}$ as an exogenous input, the problem would become a mixed integer linear programming (MILP) in \ref{app:MILP}.
+The proposed SO-DTA problem is nonlinear programming due to Equations \ref{eq:FD_dis} and Equations \ref{eq:shockwave_dis1} to \ref{eq:shockwave_dis2}.
+However, if we set the headway variable $\textbf{h}$ as an exogenous input, the problem would become a linear programming (LP) in \ref{app:MILP}.
 The corresponding sensitivity-based solution algorithm is presented in \ref{app:SA}.

-However, for the SO-DTA problem, sensitivity analysis approach has large computation cost and it is hard to guarantee the convergence to global optimal solution.
-Proposition \ref{prop:minimum} states that the minimum TTT can be achieved under the minimum headway setting, providing us a direct way to reach the state of SO-DTA.
+However, for the SO-DTA problem, the sensitivity analysis approach has a large computation cost and it is hard to guarantee the convergence to the global optimal solution.
+Proposition \ref{prop:minimum} states that the minimum TTT can be achieved under the minimum headway setting, providing us with a direct way to reach the state of SO-DTA.
 On top of that, Proposition \ref{prop:nonuni} states that it is possible to have multiple AV headway settings that yield the same SO-DTA conditions.